 - Renault Trucks E-Tech C and T: two models of up to 44 tonnes GVW, for regional transport and for the construction industry respectively.

 Complete electrical solutions

 Renault Trucks offers its customers complete electrification solutions.
 With the trucks configured to measure according to use and autonomy needs, battery and charging infrastructure solutions, high-level repair and maintenance services, financing and insurance are offered.

-Our Renault Trucks D Z.E.
-(16 t) and Renault Trucks D Wide Z.E.
-(26 t) are assembled on the same line as their thermal equivalents, although the operations specific to electrical technology are carried out beforehand in a special unit.
-Accredited technicians put together various sub-assemblies specific to fully-electric vehicles - powertrain, engine, gearbox and central unit - which are then transferred to the assembly line.
+Our Renault Trucks E-Tech D (16 t) and Renault Trucks E-Tech D Wide (26 t) are assembled on the same line as their thermal equivalents, although the operations specific to electrical technology are carried out beforehand in a special unit.
+Accredited technicians put together various sub-assemblies specific to fully electric vehicles - powertrain, engine, gearbox and central unit - which are then transferred to the assembly line.
 At the end of the line, the trucks return to the special unit for other technical operations and specific quality controls.
 The electric vehicles are then included in the conventional manufacturing stages, with a test on the test track followed by a run on the performance bench.

 In total, around 50 hours of work is required to manufacture an electric truck.

 For over ten years, we have been field testing electric trucks with our partner customers to gather crucial information on use, battery behaviour, charging facilities and special maintenance needs.
 These tests under real operating conditions have also enabled carriers to help their own customers gain acceptance of electric technology.